Figure 2 – Planned performance

-The department's Audit Committee provides assurance to the Clerk on its financial and reporting responsibilities, risk oversight and management, and systems of internal controls.
-The committee was reconstituted under a new charter in 2015–16, with increased independent membership, and during the reporting period the Clerk appointed an external chair.
-In line with its charter, the committee reviewed the appropriateness of the department's financial reporting, performance reporting, risk management and system of internal controls; and provided advice that appropriate systems and practices were in place to support the department's compliance and reporting obligations.
+The department’s Audit Committee provides independent advice to the Clerk.
+The Clerk used this advice in meeting his responsibilities under the PGPA Act.
+In line with its charter, the committee reviewed and provided advice on the appropriateness of the department’s financial reporting, performance reporting, risk management and system of internal controls; and provided advice that appropriate systems and practices were in place to support the department’s compliance and reporting obligations.

 The department also works within a strong ethical framework guided by the Parliamentary Service Values, Parliamentary Service Employment Principles and the Parliamentary Service Code of Conduct set out in the Parliamentary Service Act 1999.